not2cleverdotme/Dockerfiles/README.md

 ## Troubleshooting

-- OS version mismatch: If `docker run` fails with an OS version error, use `--isolation=hyperv` or rebuild on a host with a matching build.
+- "ltsc2022 not found" on Windows 11:
+  - Ensure Docker Desktop is set to Windows containers (not Linux containers/WSL only)
+  - Pull an explicit Windows Server Core tag: `mcr.microsoft.com/powershell:7.4-windowsservercore-ltsc2022`
+  - Corporate proxy may block MCR; configure proxy or pull from a mirror
+- OS version mismatch errors:
+  - Use `--isolation=hyperv`, or update host to a compatible patch level
+- Windows on ARM devices:
+  - Many Windows container images (including ServerCore LTSC) are only available for amd64; Windows containers on ARM are limited
-- PowerShell module restore: If PSGallery is temporarily unavailable, re-run `Install-Module` commands inside the container.
+- PowerShell module restore:
+  - If PSGallery is unavailable at build time, rerun `Install-Module` commands inside the container
-- NuGet private feeds: Add sources and credentials via `nuget sources Add ...` or use `dotnet nuget add source` if using `dotnet` restore.
+- Git TLS trust:
-- Git SSL issues: Import enterprise CA certs into the container and/or configure `git config --system http.sslbackend schannel` (default on Git for Windows) so Windows cert store is used.
+  - Import enterprise CA certs and ensure Git uses the Windows cert store (`schannel` is default on Git for Windows)

 ---